Essa696/ci-cd-demo/README.md

 ----------- Deploying the app to AWS ECS ------------

-Updated the code for ECS
+Updated the code for ECS for docker hub registry